HeidiBT1/heidithiemann.github.io/_pages/spaceskills.md

 I'm currently involved in a number of space sector panels and organisations:
 * Member of Space Skills Advisory Panel (SSAP)
 * Member of the Cornwall Space Cluster Steering Group
+* Member of the UKspace Policy Advisory Group (PAG)
-* Member of the UK Telecoms Innovation Network Talent Advisory Group
+* Member of the UK Telecoms Innovation Network Talent (UKTIN) Advisory Group
 * Member of the Association for Geographic Information (AGI) Education & Skills Working Group
-* Co-lead of the South West Aerospace Network
+* Co-lead of the South West Aerospace Network (SWAN)
 * Contributing Member to the Future Space Technologies Astronomy Impact Working Group (FST WG) at the IAU Centre for the Protection of Dark and Quiet Sky (CPS) Policy Hub

 And previously was involved in a number of other panels and organisations:
-* Volunteer for Women In Aerospace - Europe
+* Volunteer for Women In Aerospace - Europe (WIA-E)
-* Committee member of the Space Universities Network
+* Committee member of the Space Universities Network (SUN)
 * Member of the Data Intensive Science Network (DISCnet) CDT steering group
 * Represented both the Royal Astronomical Society and The Open University in the Voice of the Future events in the House of Commons